dscham/ppoker/README.md

 Demo: https://dscham-ppoker.herokuapp.com/ (free Dyno, so it's not always available maybe)

-Planned features can be found in https://github.com/dscham/ppoker/projects/1 Feel free to contact me if you want to contribute ☺
+Planned features can be found in https://github.com/dscham/ppoker/projects/1.

+Feel free to contact me if you want to contribute. ☺

 ## Disclaimer
 I don't guarantee security of the app at this point.
-It's meant to be used internally anyway-
+It's meant to be used internally anyway.